daleksla/posicxx/README.md

 If you're doing systems programming in C++ and don't want to write 3 >= lines for every system call being made to appropriately check for errors, then this library does this for you, using exception handling.

 At the very least, this library provides thin wrappers, consisting of one-off calls to the POSIX API found in libc functionality but, enveloped in namespace `posicxx`, guarded with error-handling to report the correct `errno` value as a run-time retrievable value.
-For select groups of functionality, there will also exist resource-managed containers (think RAII) & overloads for procedure to seamlessly utilise said containers in place of raw resources.
+For certain functionality, there are instead resource-managed containers (think RAII) & overloads for procedure to seamlessly utilise said containers in place of raw resources.

 Status of wrapper implementations (if unspecified, assume only core wrapper exists / no additional interface(s)):
 * aio.hh